InstaProp-AI/InstaProp/dashboard/QUICK_START.md

 # 🚀 Admin Dashboard - Quick Start Guide

 ## Overview
-The Property Flipper Admin Dashboard is now fully operational and production-ready!
+The Instaprop Admin Dashboard is now fully operational and production-ready!
 This guide will help you get started quickly.

 ## 🔑 Access Requirements